Date: 30 November 2018

 Software patent applications may also be rejected under Article 2.2 of the Chinese Patent Law for lack of a technical solution.
 A 3-step test is normally applied to decide whether an Article 2.2 objection should be raised:

-If the claimed subject matter fails any one of the three steps, it will not be regarded as a technical solution in the sense of Article 2.2 of the Chinese Patent Law.
+Failing any one of the three steps, the claimed subject matter will not be regarded as a technical solution in the sense of Article 2.2 of the Chinese Patent Law.

 In order to obtain appropriate patent protection for software inventions, certain rules need to be respected when drafting applications for such inventions.